oversizedcanoe/fmz-scraper/README.md

 python .\service\scrape.py
 ````

-> :warning: As of 2026, the FMZ Website seems no have implemented rate limiting.
+> :warning: As of 2026, the FMZ Website seems to have implemented rate limiting.
 Due to this, a 30 second delay has been added between zones.

 Optionally, command line arguements can be provided to limit which zones are scraped.